sachenl/sachenl.github.io/_posts/2022-04-16-image_classification_with_deep_learning.markdown

 1. Downsampleing the data set by randomly choosing 20% of the initial training and testing images to the new data_org_subset folder.
 Make a new validation folder and randomly select 5% of the pictures from the training folder.
 2. Define the trained generator, validation generator, and test generator.
+3. Build a baseline model.
-3. Build the deep learning model base on the Pretrained CNN (VGG19) by adding a few fully connected layers.
+4. Build the deep learning model base on the Pretrained CNN (VGG19) by adding a few fully connected layers.
 Then, train the model with selected images.
-4. Retrain the model with complete training data.
+5. Retrain the model with complete training data.
-5. Evaluate the model with the test images.
+6. Evaluate the model with the test images.

 ### 1. Rebuild the data subset folder with 20% of the original images